-Taking a gap year before starting higher education has always been popular.
+Taking a gap year before starting a Bachelor's degree has always been popular.
 In the past, young middle-class and upper-class would use it to travel and expand their cultural horizons.
 Typically, young Americans would travel to Europe and young Europeans would travel to the U.S. or other European countries.

 Say you dream of taking some time off after you finish high school to travel the world, meet new people and decide on your Bachelor’s specialization.
 Universities usually like students with some life experience, especially if they are able to show how a gap year has expanded their perspectives.

 But, besides polishing your CV, a gap year can be used to check out the country or city where you want to study – see how it suits you.
 And since you’re there, why not take some Pre-Bachelor’s courses?

 Pre-Bachelors are usually short and medium-term courses (2 months to a year) which help you prepare for your Bachelor’s admission.
 They will increase your chances of getting in a university, while at the same time give you the opportunity to start networking with teachers and other students.

 Some great places where you can take Pre-Bachelor’s courses are:

 - Royal Roads University International Study Centre, in Canada

 - Lancaster University International Study Centre, in the UK

 - ONCAMPUS Sunderland, University of Sunderland, in the UK

 If you want an even more relaxed schedule, you can enrol at a blended-learning Pre-Bachelor’s which means you don’t have to be physically present at all courses.
 Some courses will be available online while others on-campus.
 Many American Universities offer this option, including: